maelfabien/maelfabien.github.io/_posts/2019-6-29-Explorium.md

 ## Missing values and useless columns

-We won't exploit the birth and death of the author, since it's an information that depends on the author.
+As stated above, we won't exploit the birth and death of the author, since it's an information that depends on the author.

 ```python
 catalog = catalog.drop(['BORN-DIED'], axis=1)